Winter Semester 2023/24

 - The application is possible from mid-April onwards via the campo portal.

-- Please make sure to submit all neccessary documents for application to FAU’s admission office via post as soon as possible.
-Incomplete applications will not be accepted!
+- Please make sure to submit all necessary documents for application via the Campo application portal.

-Please be aware that the secondary education qualification from your school in your home country does not neccessarily entitle you to study at a German university.
+Please be aware that the secondary education qualification from your school in your home country does not necessarily entitle you to study at a German university.
 International applicants might have to take an assessment examination (Feststellungsprüfung) before they can be admitted.
 Information on the types of international university entrance qualifications and the type of access to university can be found here.
-If you are not sure whether your educational background can be considered a University Entrance Qualification in Germany please visit the website of the Central Office for Foreign Education (ZAB) in Bonn, Germany.
-Under “Schulabschlüsse mit Hochschulzugang” you may find information regarding foreign University Entrance Qualifications and their equivalent in Germany.
+If you are not sure whether your educational background can be considered a University Entrance Qualification in Germany please visit the website of the German Academic Exchange Service (DAAD).
+By stating your home country, and qualifications obtained there, and by answering some country-specific questions you can find out whether you are eligible to study in Germany.

 All applicants to the B.Sc.
 CEP have to pass a qualification assessment test (Eignungsfeststellungsverfahren) in order to enrol in this programme.
 This is to ensure that proficiency in English and Mathematics is at a level which will allow them to study successfully.
 Please take note of the following points: